pledgedavis/pledgedavis/README.md

 ### Hello!👋

 I'm a Fullstack Software Engineer I have built multiple Fullstack applications and posted most of them here on my Github.
 I also like to post technical blogs about languages and frameworks that I'm currently using on medium(https://pledgedavis14.medium.com/).
-I am also currently studying Web Accessibility and applying accessibility features to a website more user-friendly for the disabled.

 + I am a Flatiron school alumni. 👨🏾‍🎓